You are here

 Completed proposals must be uploaded by the student applicant to Box using the link below.
 The single PDF file must be saved using the following naming convention:

-Do not have spaces in the file name.
-For example, for Jan Geschichte:
+Do not include spaces in the file name.
+For example, for Michel Montaigne:

 Within two business days, an email message will confirm a successful upload.

-Please direct all questions to Benn Williams, Assistant Director of Interdisciplinary Programs and Development – via email: (email@example.com) or telephone: 312.413.2389.
+Please direct all questions to Benn Williams, Assistant Director of Interdisciplinary Programs and Development – via email (firstname.lastname@example.org) or telephone (312.413.2389).
+Please note that he will be on vacation with limited access to email during the period April 6-17.

 Q1: What does "junior faculty" mean?

-A1: "Junior faculty" is defined as non-tenured (as of application deadline), non-tenure-track or tenure-track assistant, clinical assistant, and visiting assistant professor appointments.
+A1: "Junior faculty" is defined as non-tenured (as of application deadline), non-tenure-track, or tenure-track assistant, clinical assistant, and/or visiting assistant professor appointments.
 Adjunct instructors without one of the above classifications are not eligible.

 Q2: Is the "faculty collaborator" my advisor/mentor?